TakeOffLabs/TakeOffCrawler/README.md

 # TakeOffCrawler

-Parse a text to retrieve URLs and parse them to obtain a summary.
+TakeOffCrawler parses a text and identifies URLs, which are crawled to obtain meta-content like title and description and relevant photos.

 ## Installation